What is the 2004 Ford F250 Towing Capacity? Explore with Charts & Imp. Tips

 6.0L Power Stroke Turbo Diesel V8325 hp 560 lbs.-ft.

-2004 Ford F250 Towing Capacity according to engine configuration
+2004 Ford F250 Towing Capacity [Based on Engine Type]

 ENGINE TYPE MAX.
 TOW CAPACITY (MANUAL TRANSMISSION)MAX.
 TOW CAPACITY (AUTOMATIC TRANSMISSION)